Mountain Gorilla Facts in Uganda

 The gorilla home range contains differing vegetation zones which are utilized seasonally stretching between 4 & 8km2 and even to 30km2 in the areas that are less fertile.
 It can be noted that home ranges at times overlap and it is no surprise to find one gorilla group entirely within the home range of another gorilla group.

 The gorilla groups tend to move an average distance of 0.5 – 1km to do foraging per day depending on the availability of food.
 At times, gorillas move to far distances targeting the trees of their loved food.
 This also affects the duration Gorilla trekking tour in Uganda and Rwanda.

 How do Gorillas sleep: Questions on gorilla trekking safaris in Uganda

-Regarding the construction of a ground nest, the gorillas pulls the branches of plants to the center, layer and anchor them on each other while other plants are also bent in to form the rim of the nest.
+Regarding the construction of a ground nest, the gorillas pull the branches of plants to the center, layer, and anchor them on each other while other plants are also bent in to form the rim of the nest.